Shell Group Employee, Contractor and Dependents’ Personal Data

 - where we have your explicit consent.

 Please note that as a general principle, Shell does not seek or rely on the consent of Shell Staff for processing personal data.
-However, there are limited circumstances when consent may be sought, such as where you are participating in a voluntary program or benefit or if required for processing some categories of sensitive personal data.
+However, there are limited circumstances when consent is required.

-In those cases where processing is based on consent, you have the right to withdraw your consent at any time.
+In those cases where processing is based on consent, and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
 This will not affect the validity of the processing prior to the withdrawal of consent.
-Withdrawal of consent may, however, negatively affect your ability to remain in a voluntary program or receive a benefit.
+Withdrawal of consent may however impact your ability to remain employed or otherwise engaged or from participating in a program or receiving a benefit.

 All Shell Staff receive an access badge which allows Shell to record the date, time and access points made by individuals within Shell premises and assets.
 The data from the access and security systems are used: